 The Black Footprints Collection’s presentations take the documented verbal and visual correct information to the communities.

 The lack of knowledge about cultural and historical truths, conveyed at a time in a child’s life when it can have an effect, is one of the ills affecting this nation.
 African American children know of no history in which they can take pride.
 They lack relevant historical models from which to draw inspiration.
-They are fully primed to soak up poplar models of African American life that glorify violence, money, sex and drugs because they know of no viable alternative.
-Children so ill informed of significant elements of their society will be unable to make well-informed decisions as adults.
+They are fully primed to soak up poplar models of African American life that glorify violence, money, sex and drugs because they know of no viable alternatives.
+Children who are so ill-informed of significant elements of their society will be unable to make well-informed decisions as adults.

 The Black Footprints’ Collection presents an array of positive role models from virtually every walk of life as alternatives to the negative elements among them.